Amyloidosis

 Amyloidosis can be deadly, especially if it affects your heart or kidneys.
 Early diagnosis and treatment are important and can help improve survival.

 Researchers continue to question why some types of amyloid make people sick and how the formation of amyloid can be stopped.
 Studies to find new treatments are ongoing.
-If you have amyloidosis, consider asking your doctor if there are any clinical trials you can join, or search for one by visiting www.clinicaltrials.gov and typing in the search term "amyloidosis."
+If you have amyloidosis, consider asking your doctor if there are any clinical trials you can join.
+You can also search for trials by visiting www.clinicaltrials.gov and typing in the search term "amyloidosis."